tonesoutherland/code-help/README.md

 - WARNING: NEVER, EVER, EVER rebase on a public branch

 #### Alternate flow - combines git fetch and git merge with rebase in one nice step
+Do this while whatever feature branch your are working on is checked out
 - `git pull upstream master --rebase`
 - `git push origin feature-branch-name --force` (--force is required, otherwise it won't be allowed)